 Flag inappropriate/abuse content (e.g., avatar)

-Reactions to CAT/CRS video, for example like/dislike/subscribe

 Rating of IMS Data Channel applications in the DC app catalogue

-Generic surveys (e.g., marketing campaigns)

 Contextual information may be provided together with such interactive feedback opportunities to assist and/or influence user behaviour (eg current number of “likes” or already reported spams, current rating of DC application etc).

-Furthermore, additional opportunities to propose users to use other services could be provided contextually to an incoming message or session, for example to connect to an AI-based virtual assistant to help summarizing the ongoing conference call.
+Furthermore, additional opportunities to propose users to use other services could be provided contextually to an incoming message or session, for example to connect to an AI-based virtual assistant to help summarizing the ongoing conference call, or to react to CAT/CRS audio/video, for example like/dislike/subscribe.

-Such functionalities may further be exposed to trusted third parties as a business opportunity for the operator to extend it to scenarios involving such parties (e.g., CAT/CRS video content providers).
+Such functionalities may further be exposed to trusted third parties as a business opportunity for the operator to extend it to scenarios involving such parties (e.g., CAT/CRS audio/video content providers).

-Thus, it is proposed to appropriately study the potential use cases related more generally to user interactivity in the context of IMS services and identify proper service requirements, whilst analysing existing available features which could already address them.
+Thus, it is proposed to appropriately study the potential use cases related more generally to direct user interaction with network operators in the context of IMS services and identify proper service requirements, whilst analysing existing available features which could already address them.

 4 Objective

-This study is aiming at identifying use cases, providing gap analysis and defining potential requirements to enable the IMS system supporting user interactivity allowing operators to control the interactivity opportunities, access to actual user feedback and react accordingly.
+This study is aiming at identifying use cases, providing gap analysis and defining potential requirements to enable the IMS system supporting direct user interaction allowing operators to control the interaction opportunities, access to actual user feedback and react accordingly.

 The objectives include:

-Identify possible use cases and service requirements related to user interactivity as new PLMN service in the context of IMS.e

-Identify possible use cases and service requirements related to exposing user interactivity capabilities and information in the context of IMS to authorized third parties.
+Identify possible use cases and service requirements related to enabling user interactions under network operator control in the context of IMS services (e.g. user feedback reporting), including:

+Enabling direct user interaction targeting the operator (e.g., call quality, spam reporting)

+Enabling a network operator to authorize 3rd parties to propose user interaction opportunities and to retrieve the related user-provided information (e.g., collected feedback such as rating, like/dislike)

+Support the enabled user interaction opportunities under study to be restricted by a network operator (e.g., to specific predefined and/or pre-formatted actions, to network-initiated user interaction opportunities only).

 Provide a gap analysis between the identified potential new requirements and existing functionalities of IMS and 5GS.

 Other aspects including security & privacy, roaming and charging are considered.

+Note: HMI requirements are out of scope of this study.

 5 Expected Output and Time scale